duyet/firebase-shorten-url/README.md

 # Firebase Shorten URL
-Shorten URL using Firebase Dynamic Link API
+This is a demonstrate how to use the Firebase Dynamic Link API to build the shorten URL app.

 ![](.github/screenshot.png)